 I developed the first version of VuFind's browse handler while working at the National Library of Australia.
-The source code was released as open source and contributed to the VuFind project and I have maintained it since then.
+The source code was released as open source and contributed to the VuFind project.

 This article gives a brief summary of what browse is all about, and shows how the VuFind implementation of browse hangs together.